hazelgrove/hazelnut-dynamics-agda/README.md

 On paper, we typically take it for granted that we can silently α-rename terms to equivalent terms whenever a collision of bound names is inconvenient.
 In a mechanization, we do not have that luxury and instead must be explicit in our treatment of binders in one way or another.
-Morally, we assume that all terms are in an α-normal form, where binders are globally not reused.
+In our development here, we assume that all terms are in an α-normal form where binders are globally not reused.

 That manifests in this development where we have chosen to add premises